Toyota T100: Reception

-Upon introduction, the T100 was criticized for being too small to appeal to buyers of full-size work trucks, the lack of an extended cab, and the lack of a V8 engine; with the only available engine was a 3.0 liter V6, which was already found in Toyota's compact trucks and in the 4Runner.
-Although considered criticisms by many, Toyota stated these were all factors that were taken into consideration when designing and producing the T100.
-They claimed the smaller size was planned to offer a larger truck with a compact "feel", an Xtracab was on the horizon and the 3.0 liter V6 would provide far better fuel economy than the vehicles it aspired to rival.
-Both the V6 engine and the somewhat smaller dimensions were influenced by environmental concerns, issues that were irrelevant to American pickup buyers.
+On introduction, the T100's size and V6 engine became points of criticism, with limited appeal to buyers of full-size work trucks and noticebly lacking an optional extended cab or V8 engine.
+Its only available engine was a 3.0 liter V6 shared with Toyota's compact truck and 4Runner models.
+Toyota said these factor were considered in the design, saying the smaller size offered a larger truck with a compact "feel", an Xtracab was on the horizon and the 3.0 liter V6 would provide far better fuel economy than its market rivals.
+Both the V6 engine and the somewhat smaller dimensions were influenced by relevant environmental concerns.

-Despite the criticisms of size and horsepower, the T100 was also praised by the media, acquiring J.D.
-Power and Associates Initial Quality Survey "Best Full-Size Pickup" award and the "Best of What's New" award by Popular Science magazine in its first year on the market.
-The T100 was the first vehicle – car or truck – ever to receive an "Initial Quality Survey Award" in its first year of production.
-For 1994 (the truck's second model year) and 1995 (the third), the T100 was again awarded "Best Full-Size Pickup in Initial Quality" by J.D.
+The T100 received J.D.
+Power and Associates Initial Quality Survey "Best Full-Size Pickup" award; the "Best of What's New" award by Popular Science magazine in its first year on the market; and was the first vehicle – car or truck – ever to receive an "Initial Quality Survey Award" in its first year of production.
+For 1994 (the truck's second model year) and 1995 (the third), the T100 was received the "Best Full-Size Pickup in Initial Quality" by J.D.
 Power and Associates.
-In 1997 the T100 was awarded "Top Three Vehicles in Initial Quality – Full-Size Segment" once again by J.D.
+In 1997 the T100 received "Top Three Vehicles in Initial Quality – Full-Size Segment" by J.D.
 Power and Associates.